Nikhil4474/Nikhil4474/README.md

 - 👋 Hi, I’m @Nikhil4474
-- 👀 I’m interested in ... playing video games, mountain biking, reading, etc
+- 👀 I’m interested in ... finishing the robot code this year
 - 🌱 I’m currently learning ...
-JavaScript, and all sorts of stuff in school, which about 80% I won't be using in the future
+Opencv for limelight pipelines
-- 💞️ I’m looking to collaborate on ... null
+- 💞️ I’m looking to collaborate on ...
+None
 - 📫 How to reach me ... ninuganti15@gmail.com

 <!---